ch4mpy/spring-addons/samples/tutorials/servlet-resource-server/README.md

 }
 ```

-And last, the security configuration update:
+Last, when configuring the resource server within the security filter-chain, we'll replace the authentication converter configuration with our new authentication manager resolver:
 ```java
 @Bean
 SecurityFilterChain filterChain(